 AI and Content

-For marketers, AI presents new opportunities and challenges; it can be used in both B2B and B2C marketing and allows for content to become more optimised, ensuring that consumers are shown only relevant suggestions.
+As a new digital marketing trend, AI presents new opportunities and challenges; it can be used in both B2B and B2C marketing and allows for content to become more optimised, ensuring that consumers are shown only relevant suggestions.
 Speaking at the Gartner Symposium in 2015, Daryl Plummer predicted that by 2018, 20% of all business content will be authored by machines.
 But the question remains as to whether content that is created by machines can be as engaging and effective as content that is crafted by the human hand.
 Enter the Robot Journalist is a study that explored this, it found that readers were not able to distinguish between content that had been artificially created and that which had been written by a human.
 The study concluded, ‘Some aspects of quality, such as being clear and being pleasant to read, received a slightly higher score for human-written content, but others, such as trustworthiness, informative, and objective, were higher for the automated content.’
 The results don’t make for particularly reassuring reading for those of us who fear AI usurpation, although robot colleagues would probably be less likely to hog all the office doughnuts or microwave fish in the communal microwave, so it might be worth the risk of an AI uprising.

 Salesforce and Adobe both brought out AI platforms in 2016: ‘Einstein’ for Salesforce and ‘Sensei’ for Adobe; clearly themes of intelligence and teaching pervade in the naming of such platforms.
 Commenting, VP of product at Salesforce, said, ‘Companies today face an imperative to integrate AI into their products and services, or risk becoming less competitive with companies who are applying AI to improve customer experiences and make more intelligent business decisions.’
 Certainly innovation plays a part in the adoption of AI, in a field such as marketing to be one step behind is to be ejected from the conversation.
 AI is experiencing such a boom at current that universities are suffering from ‘brain drain’ in which top AI researchers are jumping ship from academia to the private sector.
 The number of AI jobs in Britain has increased by an incredible 485% since 2014, according to data from Indeed.
 However, some argue that the hysteria surrounding AI is just hype, they point to the broad definition and large scale that it encompasses.
 The loose definition allows for the waters to be muddied with regards to what is and what isn’t AI; technology is being labelled thus in a bid to keep up with the competition.